ultimatecoder/ultimatecoder.github.io/_posts/2017-12-05-book-review-docker-up-running.md

   - linux
 ---

-In the modern era of software engineering, terms are coined with a new wrapper.
-Such wrappers are required to make bread-and-butter out of it.
-Sometimes good marketed terms are adopted as best practices.
-I was having lot of confusions about this Docker technology.
-Even I was unfamiliar with the concept of containers.
-My certain goal was to get a higher level overview first and then come to a conclusion.
+Docker can be quite confusing.
+Before I read this book I was unfamiliar with the concept of containers.
+My goal here, was to get a higher level overview of Docker and evaluate the practicality and purpuse of Docker.
 I started reading about the Docker from its official getting started guide.
-That guide helped me to deploy this blog using Docker, but rather than solving initial it created few more questions.
-I decided to look for a better resource.
+That guide helped me to host my blog using Docker technology, but after reading it, I still had a few lingering questions.
+I decided to look for a more comprehensive resource of information.
 By observing some Quora posts and Goodreads reviews, I decided to read “Docker Up & Running by K. Matthias & S. Kane”.
-I am sharing my reading experience here.
+Therefor I'm sharing my reading experience here.

 TL;DR